iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 ## Backgrounds - tilesets
 Backgrounds are images that are simply drawn to the screen.
 They are used in mainly two ways: Tilesets or Actually room backgrounds.
 Backgrounds cannot be animated and don't have collision.
 You can also use backgrounds for various props in your room.
 Using Background as room background was discussed previously, in order to use it as tileset you should also check the "Use as Tileset" checkbox in Background's properties and set up the size of each tile.
 Other options are useful only if your tiles are not tightly packed together and have space around them.
 In order to use background as a static prop, in Room Editor you open Tiles tab, add this background as tile, select whole area as tile region.
 Now you can place the prop.

-### Creating Background
+### Background Properties
-The process is similar to (and more straight-forward than) creating sprites.
-Right-click on "Backgrounds" folder of Asset Tree or click on "Create Background" button in top bar (looks like an image icon).
 Creating background or double-clicking existing one will open Background Properties window.
-From here you can
+From here you can:
-* Load background from BMP, GIF, JPG, PNG or Game Maker Background format with all Background properties stored in it
+* Load background from BMP, GIF, JPG, PNG or Game Maker Background format.
-* Save background to Game Maker Background format
+* Save background to Game Maker Background format with all Background properties saved in it.
 * Edit background.
 This will open image editor, from where you also can save background as PNG.

 To use background as tileset, tick the checkbox "Use as tile set" and fill in "tile width" and "tile height" options in opened panel.